Challenges and Complexities when Valuing Minority Shareholdings in Private Companies

 At Quinn M&A, we have significant experience and expertise in the complexities of minority shareholding valuations and frequently provide advice on these matters to other professionals including accountants and solicitors.

-Should you require advice on minority shareholding valuations, or if you require an expert valuation report for a legal or taxation matter please contact us on +612 9223 9166 or email [email protected]
+Should you require advice on minority shareholding valuations, or if you require an expert valuation report for a legal or taxation matter please contact us on 02 9223 9166 or submit an online enquiry for a confidential conversation.

 The Quinn M&A team look forward to working with you